roots/docs/docs/trellis/master/nginx-includes.md

 :::

-You'll notice that these blocks use indentation and [whitespace control](http://jinja.pocoo.org/docs/latest/templates/#whitespace-control) (e.g., `-%}`) parallel to their counterparts in the the base template `wordpress-site.conf.j2`.
+You'll notice that these blocks use indentation and [whitespace control](http://jinja.pocoo.org/docs/latest/templates/#whitespace-control) (e.g., `-%}`) parallel to their counterparts in the base template `wordpress-site.conf.j2`.
 This will achieve the best formatting of templated conf files on the server.

 ## Sites templates

 You may use sites templates to add new sites confs to Nginx in addition to the standard WordPress confs.
-They are also Ansible/Jinja2 templates, and thus can make full use of variables and logic.
+They are also Ansible/Jinja2 templates and thus can make full use of variables and logic.

 Create your sites templates following the guidelines below.